astontanion/folio/README.md

 # Testing
-As mentioned above, only viewmodels and use cases have been unit tested and this should cover the testing of repository as well.
+As mentioned above, only viewmodels and use cases have been unit tested and this does cover the testing of repository as well.
 Due to lack of time, I was not able to test all composables but I have tested most of them.